TONNYTANGC/SKIG3013_GROUP_PENGUINS/Readme.txt

 The Silent Math Genius project is a pioneering educational initiative, specifically designed for the benefit of deaf-mute and hearing-impaired students at KPKP SMK Tun Mutahir.
 The project focuses on two fundamental aspects of mathematical learning, which are time reading and telling and the use of money.
+Create database "mathgenius" and import the mathgenius_accounts.sql and mathgenius_quiz.sql